roonie007/react-sfc/packages/vite-plugin/README.md

 React SFC is a Vite plugin that enables you to define React components using a single file format, similar to Vue and Svelte Single File Components (SFC).
 This makes it easier to organize your components and reduces the boilerplate code required to set up a React component.

-With React SFC, you can define your component's template, logic, and styles in a single `.rc` file.
+With React SFC, you can define your component's template, logic, and styles in a single `.react` file.
 This allows you to keep your codebase clean and maintainable, with a familiar syntax that is easy to read and understand.

 ## Why React SFC? **NO BS** version

 I’ve been using React for 4 years ( day to day job ).
 I love **React**, I love **the ecosystem**, I love **the community**.
 But JSX?
 OH, JSX MAKES ME WANT TO PUNCH A WALL.
 IT MAKES ME SICK.
 I HATE IT WITH EVERY FIBER OF MY BEING.
 EVERYTHING IS A FUCKING MESS.
 JavaScript shoved into my HTML.
-HTML puked into my JavaScript AAAAAAAAAAAAAAAHHHHHHHHHHHHHHHHHHHHHH.
+HTML puked into my JavaScript AAAAAHHHHH.

 And don’t even get me started on the FUCKING **_className_**.
 WHY?!
 Why can’t I just use class like a normal, sane person?
 Oh no, JSX has to be “special.”
 It has to remind me on every line that I’m trapped in its twisted logic.
 “Oh, you wanted to style this?
 Sorry, class is a reserved keyword.
 Here, take this bastardized, verbose nonsense instead!”